humpbackdev/generator-humpback/README.md

 ## Versioning

-This project makes use of the "Semantic versioning" standard to name each release, if you want more information about it take a look of the [official documentation of the standard](https://semver.org/)
+This project makes use of the "Semantic versioning" standard to name each release, if you want more information about it take a look at the [official documentation of the standard](https://semver.org/)

 ## License